Diagnosis (American TV series): Episode 2: Second Opinions

 Sadie Gonzalez is a 7 year old little girl from Queens, NY, with a severe brain disorder.
 Sadie suffers from very frequent seizures that have resulted in a slight speech and mobility impediment.
 Her mother recounts the first time Sadie had a seizure being the morning of the 29th of December, when Sadie was 6 years old.
 The seizures stopped for two months and in late February Sadies seizures started to violently progress into daily visible seizures that will affect different parts of her body at a time.
 At the time of recording the episode, Sadie was having a motor seizure almost every couple of minutes.
 Sadie was admitted into the Columbia Presbyterian where multiple MRI’s were done showing no signs of brain damage or brain tumors.
 These results along with her symptoms led some physicians to believe she had Rasmussen’s.
 Rasmussen’s Encephalitis, explained by Dr. Lisa Sanders, is characterized by the chronic inflammation caused by T-Lymph white blood cells to invade half of the brain and destroy it.
 The only sure treatment for Rasmussen’s is a hemispherectomy, where the corpus callosum is severed and separated the diseased side of the brain from the healthy side.
-Direct consequences from this procedure is loss of vision in one eye, losing the ability to move one entire half of her body, one can also lose the ability to speak.
-If Sadie actually does have this disorder and does have the procedure then half of the brain can spread into the second half, causing the brain to deteriorate.
+This procedure can result in loss of vision in one eye, losing the ability to move one half of her body, or losing the ability to speak.
+If Sadie actually does have this disorder and undergoes the procedure, then half of the brain can spread into the second half, causing the brain to deteriorate.

 The parents of Sadie reach out to Dr. Lisa Sanders in hopes of getting a second opinion, a different diagnosis, or a different treatment.
 Essentially looking for any route that could lead to a better life for Sadie that doesn't have to hinder her more than her disease hinders her now.
 Dr. Lisa Sanders put their story out onto her column and awaited for the responses.
 Many of the responses from the audience agreed with the diagnosis of Rasmussen’s, others suggested that the seizures could be controlled with electro stimulation therapy, and a third group suggested it was a neurologic version of Lyme Disease.
 She was tested for various diseases under different conditions and one specific test came back strongly positive, resulting in a diagnosis that led to a manageable treatment, and also a responsive neurostimulation device was implanted by a neurosurgeon.